MirDevTR/Project-MirOS/ReadMe.md

 ## IMPORTANT

-MirOS is a personal and non-commercial operating system project developed by an individual for educational and experimental purposes.
+NeoLixOS is a personal and non-commercial operating system project developed by an individual for educational and experimental purposes.
 It is not affiliated with, endorsed by, or associated in any way with Xiaomi Inc., Canonical Ltd., the Mir display server, or the MirOS BSD operating system.

-The name "Mir" is derived from the developer’s own first name (Emir), and does not intend to reference or infringe upon any existing trademarks or projects.
-The logo used in this project may share visual similarity with existing brands purely by coincidence and is not intended to mislead, confuse, or suggest any official association.

 If this project ever becomes commercial or publicly funded, the name and logo will be changed to ensure full legal compliance with all relevant trademarks and copyright laws.